jessehansen/magicbus/README.md

 ## Route Pattern

 A route pattern defines the topology pattern for a publisher or consumer.
 The pattern defines the name of the exchange or queue, along with the types and options associated with it. `magicbus` contains 3 route pattern implementations:

-* ListenerRoutePattern - creates a durable fanout exchange bound to one exclusive queue per consuming app (queue name is randomized).
+* `ListenerRoutePattern` - creates a durable fanout exchange bound to one exclusive queue per consuming app (queue name is randomized).
-* PublisherRoutePattern (default for publisher) - creates a durable exchange (optionally, exchange type can be specified) with no bindings
+* `PublisherRoutePattern` (default for publisher) - creates a durable exchange (optionally, exchange type can be specified) with no bindings
-* WorkerRoutePattern (default for consumer/subscriber) - creates a consumption queue with a dead-letter-exchange for failed messages along with an associated failure queue.
+* `WorkerRoutePattern` (default for consumer/subscriber) - creates a consumption queue with a dead-letter-exchange for failed messages, along with an associated failure queue.

 # Contributing